ikemax2/framework-ios-odptdata/README.md

 Close Xcode once, Open this Framework project "ODPTData.xcodeproj" only in Xcode.
-In Build target setting of Xcode,  select the "ODPTDataTests". select the "Build Phases" in top of window, open "Run Script".
+In Build target setting of Xcode,  select the "ODPTDataTests".
+Select the "Build Phases" in top of window, open "Run Script".
-This block represents a shell script that should be executed before building the test code.
+Run Script represents a shell script that should be executed before building the test code.

-modify variable "ODPT_TOKEN_FILE" and "ODPT_ENDPOINT_FILE" to the path that you put "token.txt" and "endpoint.txt".
+Set variable "ODPT_TOKEN_FILE" and "ODPT_ENDPOINT_FILE" to the path that you put "token.txt" and "endpoint.txt".

 ### run test

-Source files for Test placed at under "ODPTDataTests" .
+Source files for Test placed at under "ODPTDataTests" directory.
 For example, select "ODPTDataTests+Controller.m", search "- (void) testRequestLineTitle" .
-Diamond mark will be found at left side of message name, and click.
+Diamond mark will be found at left side of method name, and click.
 Run only this test that fetch some Railway title from API.
 Test Result will be show at console bottom of window.